unfiltered/unfiltered/docs/07/a.markdown

 with another, which produces the standard intent function understood by Unfiltered.

-> Directives are an example of an Unfiltered [kit][kit], set of tools providing a higher level of abstraction over the core library.
+> Directives are an example of an Unfiltered
+> <a href="Just+Kitting.html">kit</a>, set of tools providing a higher
+> level of abstraction over the core library.

-[kit]: Just+Kitting.html

 ### Selective enforcement